-When establishing an internationalisation strategy, it is important to consider the translation, localisation and the website optimisation , as fundamental parts of the process.
+When embarking on an internationalisation strategy, it is important to consider translation, localisation and website optimisation as fundamental parts of the process.
 A website is one of the most effective and direct ways of reaching potential clients, and for this reason it is essential to dedicate time to the content and ensure it can be adapted to appeal to other markets.

 Nowadays, just translating or localising a website does not guarantee international success.
 Other aspects must be taken into account, such as indexing in the target countries.